Skip to main content

 1 Year

-An artistic presentation plates with colorful vegetables and tender meat, demonstrating the talents of culinary students.
+An artistic gourmet dish showcases the talents of culinary students.

-A culinary student wearing a hairnet uses a kitchen towel to place food in the oven, emphasizing safety and hygiene in cooking.
+A culinary student in a hairnet uses a kitchen towel to safely place food in the oven.

-A culinary student perfects a gourmet dish with the finishing touch highlighting their attention to detail in presentation.
+A culinary student perfects a gourmet dish with finishing touches that showcase attention to detail.

-A male culinary student delicately arranges food on a plate, showcasing an attention to detail in gourmet dish presentation.
-An artistic presentation plates with colorful vegetables and tender meat, demonstrating the talents of culinary students.
-A culinary student wearing a hairnet uses a kitchen towel to place food in the oven, emphasizing safety and hygiene in cooking.
-A culinary student perfects a gourmet dish with the finishing touch highlighting their attention to detail in presentation.
+An artistic gourmet dish showcases the talents of culinary students.
+A culinary student in a hairnet uses a kitchen towel to safely place food in the oven.
+A culinary student perfects a gourmet dish with finishing touches that showcase attention to detail.

-An artistic presentation plates with colorful vegetables and tender meat, demonstrating the talents of culinary students.
+An artistic gourmet dish showcases the talents of culinary students.

-A culinary student wearing a hairnet uses a kitchen towel to place food in the oven, emphasizing safety and hygiene in cooking.
+A culinary student in a hairnet uses a kitchen towel to safely place food in the oven.

-A culinary student perfects a gourmet dish with the finishing touch highlighting their attention to detail in presentation.
+A culinary student perfects a gourmet dish with finishing touches that showcase attention to detail.

 Where can this subject lead?